mathigon/textbooks/euclidean-geometry/content.md

 > class: fill dark

 Origami is an ancient art, and for the longest time it was mostly a recreational pursuit, without real life applications.
-However, it turns out, that techniques developed for Origami can be incredibly useful in technology and engineering:
+However, it turns out that techniques developed for Origami can be incredibly useful in technology and engineering:

 ::: column(width=300)
-{.todo} image
+{.todo} TODO – Images/videos
 ::: column.grow
 ### Origami in Space